CRESYM/colib0.github.io/pages/models/lines/FDLine.md

 ## References

-<a id="1">[1]</a> Dommel, H.W.
-“Digital computer solution of Electromagnetic Transiens in single and multiphase networks”, IEEE Transactions, Vol. PAS-88, pages 388-399, April 1969.
+<a id="1">[1]</a> Dommel, H. W. “Digital computer solution of Electromagnetic Transients in single and multiphase networks”, IEEE Transactions, Vol. PAS-88, pages 388-399, April 1969.

-<a id="2">[2]</a> Marti, J.R.
-"Accurate Modelling of Frequency Dependent Transmission Lines in Electromagnetic Transient Simulations" Vancouver, B.C., IEEE Transactions on Power Apparatus and Systems, Vol. PAS-101, No. I January 1982.
+<a id="2">[2]</a> Marti, J. R. "Accurate Modelling of Frequency Dependent Transmission Lines in Electromagnetic Transient Simulations" Vancouver, B.C., IEEE Transactions on Power Apparatus and Systems, Vol. PAS-101, No. I January 1982.

-<a id="3">[3]</a> Marti, J.R.
-"The Problem of Frequency Dependence in Transmission Line Modelling" Vancouver, B.C., 1981, PhD Thesis.
+<a id="3">[3]</a> Marti, J. R. "The Problem of Frequency Dependence in Transmission Line Modelling" Vancouver, B.C., 1981, PhD Thesis.

 <a id="4">[4]</a> [PSCAD FD Line Model Documentation](https://www.pscad.com/webhelp/ol-help.htm#EMTDC/Transmission_Lines/EMTDC_Distributed_Branch_Interface.htm#Method%20of%20Characteristics)

+<a id="5">[5]</a> Karni, S. "Network Theory: Analysis and Synthesis", Allyn and Bacon, Boston, 1966.